Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 The steps to configure the following are described in this design example:

-- Versal |reg| ACAP CIPS IP core configuration for SSI technology devices.
+- Versal CIPS IP core configuration for SSI technology devices.

 - NoC (DDR) IP Core configuration and related connections required for SSI technology devices.

 - Configure AXI GPIO and AXI UART PL IPs and related connections to the CIPS via PS and PL interfaces.

-Versal ACAP CIPS IP Core Configuration
+Versal CIPS IP Core Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Versal |reg| ACAP CIPS IP core allows you to configure the processing system and the PMC block, including boot mode, peripherals, clocks, interfaces, and interrupts, among other things.
+The Versal CIPS IP core allows you to configure the processing system and the PMC block, including boot mode, peripherals, clocks, interfaces, and interrupts, among other things.

-Managing the Versal ACAP CIPS IP Core in the Vivado Design Suite
+Managing the Versal CIPS IP Core in the Vivado Design Suite
 ----------------------------------------------------------------

 1. To create a new project and block design, follow the steps as given in :doc:`../docs/2-cips-noc-ip-config`.